-Honda Classic betting tips & predictions – the Honda Classic is played each spring in Florida and marks the start of the Florida Swing.
-The tournament was founded in 1972 as the Inverrary Classic and since 1982 Honda has been the title sponsor.
+The Honda Classic is played each spring in Florida and forms part of the Florida Swing.
+The tournament was founded in 1972 as the Inverrary Classic and since 1982, Honda has been the title sponsor.

 PGA National in Palm Beach Gardens, Florida has hosted the tournament since 2007.
 The Champion Course at PGA National was opened in November 1981 and was designed by Tom and George Fazio.
 The course has played host to the 1983 Ryder Cup, the 1987 PGA Championship and the Senior PGA Championship from 1982-2000.